Rusumo Hydroelectric Power Station: Construction

-The Coordination Unit of the Nile Equatorial Lakes Subsidiary Action Program (NELSAP-CU), is implementing the project on behalf of the owners.
+The Coordination Unit of the Nile Equatorial Lakes Subsidiary Action Program (NELSAP-CU) is implementing the project on behalf of the owners.
 Completion and commercial commissioning were expected in 2020.

-Construction work on this project was estimated at 35% as of February 2019, and 59% as of January 2020.
+Construction work on this project was estimated at 35 percent as of February 2019, and 59 percent as of January 2020.

 As of April 2021, completion was anticipated in 2022, with one of the three power-generating units expected online in the fourth quarter of 2021.

 As of June 2021, with 80 percent of the work completed, commercial commissioning was anticipated in December 2021.

 Audits by the Auditor Generals of the three affected countries, carried out in the second half of 2021, have revealed a 22 percent increase in expenditure, up to that point in the work plan, above what was budgeted.
 At that time work completion was estimated at 81 percent.
 As of August 2022, an estimated 95 percent of the work was complete.
 Completion is anticipated in November 2022, with commercial commissioning in December 2022.
 Later that month, commercial communication was pushed back to the first quarter of 2023.

+Completion and commercial commissioning were achieved in H1 2024.